The name of the Institute shall be the Institute of Food Technologists (“INSTITUTE”).

 (e) Student Member

-Section 3.1 Membership Categories (e) Student Member Any graduate student or person matriculated in an educational institution as a full time student pursuing a degree [or someone who desires to be a full time student but cannot due to extraordinary circumstances and does not otherwise qualify as a premier member (temporary change to expire December 31,2021)] (Associate or higher) in the field of food science and technology or in one or more of the sciences or branches of engineering concerned with advancing food science and technology shall be eligible for membership as a Student Member.
+Section 3.1 Membership Categories (e) Student Member Any graduate student or person matriculated in an educational institution as a full-time student pursuing a degree (Associate or higher) and is not eligible in any other category of membership shall be eligible for membership as a Student Member.
 All Student Members shall be members of the IFT Student Association.